‘A Horrible Situation’: Housing Advocates Say Virginia Policy Leaves People In Hotels At Risk Of Homelessness

 Virginia is currently giving tenants a 60-day grace period to catch up on missed rent if they can prove they’ve lost money due to COVID-19.
 From mid-March through mid-May, the state also had a moratorium on all evictions.

-The 90-day rule has prevented many hotel residents like Cydney Page from qualifying for the eviction protections.
+The state's 90-day rule has prevented many hotel residents like Cydney Page from qualifying for the eviction protections.

 Before the pandemic, money was already tight for Page.